-Start the process of having the issue reviewed by completing this Potential Conflict of Interest Disclosure Form.
+Start the process of having the issue reviewed by completing the appropriate form in the Speak Up Hub Disclosures Platform.

 POTENTIAL CONFLICTS OF INTERESTS

 These are just a few examples of situations where a conflict of interest may arise:

 - Your parent, spouse, domestic partner, significant other, children, legal guardians, siblings, grandparents, grandchildren, and current in-laws (each a "Relative") or close friend works for an organization that does business or wants to do business with TriNet or competes with us, even if they do not get paid to do so. - You engage in outside work or other activities including service on the board of another organization. - You use TriNet resources for your personal benefit or for the personal benefit of someone else. - You have, or a Relative has, an investment or financial interest in a competitor, customer, supplier or other business partner of TriNet. - You supervise or are supervised (directly or indirectly) by a Relative or close friend. - You receive a loan or guarantee of an obligation as a result of your position with TriNet. - You are offered a gift or entertainment that is excessive or that might influence-or appear to influence-your business decisions.